Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV: Conclusion

 \section{Conclusion}

-This paper reports the first measurement of \Z boson production cross-section at the centre-of-mass energy $\sqs = 5.02\tev$, using the \lhcb 2017 $pp$ collision dataset.
-The techniques employed in this analysis closely follow the techniques and strategies established in a previous \lhcb Run 2 analysis~\cite{LHCb-PAPER-2021-037}.
-The results show reasonable agreement with different Standard Model predictions.
-Combining with the first inclusive \Z production result in $p$Pb collisions at $\sqrt{s_{NN}}=5.02\tev$~\cite{LHCb-PAPER-2014-022} the nuclear modification factors in the forward and backward regions have been measured for the first time.
+This paper reports the first measurement of \Z boson production cross-section at the centre-of-mass energy $\sqs = 5.02\tev$, using the \lhcb $pp$ collision dataset collected in 2017.
+The techniques employed in this analysis closely follow those established in a previous \lhcb Run 2 analysis~\cite{LHCb-PAPER-2021-037}.
+The results show reasonable agreement with various predictions in the Standard Model.
+Combining this measurement with the previous inclusive \Z production result in \pPb collisions at $\sqrt{s_{NN}}=5.02\tev$~\cite{LHCb-PAPER-2014-022} the nuclear modification factors in the forward and backward regions are obtained for the first time.